UPDATE: A Guide to Legal Research in Bosnia and Herzegovina

 It is clear that the Constitutional Court of B&H should protect the constitutionality of the state along with the human rights and fundamental freedoms of both the citizens of B&H and those of all other nations.
 To appeal to the Constitutional Court of B&H, it is not necessary that the appellant be a citizen of B&H. More general information, along with information regarding the organization of and decisions reached by the constitutional court, can be found on its web site.

-Besides the web sites and bulletins of individual courts, one can find reports on case materials in the following journals e. g.:
+Besides the web sites and bulletins of individual courts, one can find reports on case materials in the following journals e.g.:

-There were some initiatives regarding creation of free access, integral legal database which would incorporate laws brought by different levels including even their unofficial English translations.
+There were some initiatives regarding the creation of free access, integral legal database which would incorporate laws brought by different levels, even including their unofficial English translations.
 Unfortunately, these projects didn’t survive.
 Today, one can only point to previously mentioned official publishers whose resources are not free of charge.
 There are also efforts of the individuals and networks of individuals to collect and dispose legal materials online via portals or personal web pages, but having in mind criteria of reliability, it would be recommendable to turn to publishers of official gazettes.

 5. Legal Education in B&H

 Completing a legal education in B&H takes four years.
 After finishing law school, one is conferred a university degree and the title of “BA in Law”.
 One of the first conditions that graduate lawyers need to fulfill in order to perform certain legal duties is to pass a professional exam.
 The number of years which one must spend working in legal affairs before being able to take this exam depends on where the required experience has been gained.
 For example, a person who worked for two years in a court or public attorney’s office, prosecution authorities’ office, or lawyers’ office is entitled to apply for said professional exam.
-When this exam is passed, one should gain at least two years of working experience in certain legal affairs in order to apply for the bar exam, which is organized by the entity lawyers associations, Lawyers Association of FB&H or Lawyers Association of RS which also keep their Register books.
+When this exam is passed, one should gain at least two years of working experience in certain legal affairs in order to apply for the bar exam, which is organized by the entity lawyers associations, The Bar Association of the Federation BiH or The Bar Association of RS which also keep their Register books.
 Lawyers registered in these Register books can represent parties in their legal affairs.

 Judges and prosecutors have to fulfill the previously mentioned conditions regarding university education and professional examination, while other specific conditions—like the number of years spent in practice—are different.
 Their nomination is done by the High Judicial and Prosecutorial Council of B&H-HJPC (except for Constitutional Courts).
-Law on High Judicial and Prosecutorial Council and other information about the council are available on its web site.

 The recently implemented service of the notary public is similarly regulated by entity laws.
 A university education, coupled with the successful passing of a professional exam and at least five years of working experience, are needed if one wants to apply for a notary exam.
 Different requirements regarding working experience are needed for persons who worked as public notary assistants.
 This article presents the main educational platform regarding some legal professions, but there also exist a set of other specific requirements whose presentation would take great space.
 Therefore, it won’t be dealt with here.
 Specific rules and procedures also exist regarding the nomination and the decision of how many notary publics are needed for a certain territory.
+More about notary services can be found on web pages of their chambers e.g. Notary Chamber of FBiH, Notary Chamber of RS.

 (Building of the Rectorate of the University and the Law School in Sarajevo)